Lumine1909/WeCuiFix/README.md

 A fabric mod that fix WorldEdit work with WorldEditCUI on 1.20.5+

+Since 1.21.6, WorldEdit and WorldEditCUI are compatible with each other, this mod is unnecessary

 Please install this mod with both WorldEdit and WorldEditCUI

 ----------